sandshrewmetaprotocols/alkanes-docs/docs/learn/intro.md

 - Transaction simulation capabilities including fuel costs and state updates

 For a detailed overview of Metashrew's architecture and capabilities, see [Metashrew](./metashrew.md).

-## Protorunes

-(TODO)
-Protorunes is a protocol that allows for the creation and execution of smart contracts on Bitcoin L1.
-It is built on top of the Bitcoin L1 blockchain and uses a variety of techniques to enable smart contracts to be created and executed on Bitcoin L1.